MigParada/Plate-desing-for-36-key-keyboard/README.md

 Design of a keyboard plate for laser cutting

 VERY IMPORTANT!!!
-Check the scale of the model before cutting
+Check the scale of the model before cutting.
+The holes for the switches should be 14x14mm